Simulation framework

 Convert primitive to new conserved array

-Same as primitiveToConserved(), but creating the conserved output array.
+Same as primitiveToConserved(), but creating a new array for the output conserved variables.

 Parameters: